BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 Here's a practical action plan:

 • Audit Your 'Action' Usage: Dive into your most common Clay tables.
 Count the steps.
 Calculate your true Action consumption per lead and project it across a month.
-The number will likely surprise you.

 • Model Your New Costs: Compare your projected Action and data credit costs against your old subscription fee.
 Don't forget to factor in the higher base price for plans with essential features like the HTTP API.